SBA initiatives

 Learn more about this initiative.

-Investment Capital Advisory Committee
+Investment Capital Advisory Committee (ICAC)

-The Investment Capital Advisory Committee (ICAC) provides SBA insights and recommendations on matters broadly related to:
+ICAC provides SBA with insights and recommendations related to:

-• Promoting greater awareness of SBA programs and services.
+• Promoting greater awareness of SBA programs and services

-• Cultivating greater public-private engagement, cooperation, and collaboration.
+• Cultivating greater public-private engagement and collaboration

 Learn more about the ICAC.

-Invention, Innovation, and Entrepreneurship Advisory Committee
+Invention, Innovation, and Entrepreneurship Advisory Committee (IIEAC)

 Learn more about the IIEAC.